 Make sure to pack everything the kids need beforehand and have them ready to go.
 This limits the amount of face time between parents.
 You can use school, daycare, or a babysitter to make the swaps and rarely have to see one another.

-Make the custody exchange in a public place, or in front of a third party.
-This often decreases the likelihood of conflict significantly.
+Make custody exchanges in a public place or in front of a third party.
+This often decreases the likelihood of conflict.

 Related Reading: Building a Custody Case Against an Abusive Spouse